RobertRosenbaum/Torch2PC/README.md

   publisher={MIT Press}
 }
 ```
+in which variations of the algorithms in this code were first derived and proposed.

 This repository includes several functions for applying predictive coding algorithms to PyTorch models.
 Currently, there is only code for models built using the Sequential class, but forthcoming updates will apply to more general classes of models.